fvtt-fria-ligan/morkborg-foundry-vtt/how-to-use-this-system.md

   * *Poltroon the Jester* and *Hamfund the Squire* are implemented as both follower and items in the compendiums, so you can play them how you prefer.

 ## Settings
   * There are user-configurable settings for alternate font and color schemes (upper right *Game Settings* icon button => *Configure Settings* button => *System Settings* tab).
-This can be helpful if anyone find the default fonts or colors hard to read.
+This can be helpful if anyone find the default fonts or colors hard to read, or if more eye-bleeding colors are desired :)